-- Portable systems including backpacks, buckets, etc. - Tanks and pump supply from emergency fire vehicles - Continuous supply from water mains through hydrants - Open water supplies: for example rivers, lakes, ponds or swimming pools
+- Portable systems including backpacks, buckets, etc. - Tanks and pump supply from emergency fire vehicles - Continuous supply from towns water main/private water main through hydrants - Open water supplies: for example, lakes, ponds or swimming pools

-In achieving suitable and sufficient water plans for any incident, there should be sufficient physical resources available at the incident to deliver of water from the water source to the emergency fire vehicles and from the emergency fire vehicles to the scene of fire.
+In achieving suitable and sufficient water plans for any incident, there should be sufficient physical resources available at the incident to facilitate the delivery of water from the water source to the emergency fire vehicles and from the emergency fire vehicles to the scene of fire.

 A competent pump operator is essential if a water plan is to be successful.
-Failure of the continuous delivery of water to the fire ground can create serious hazards for frontline firefighting teams.
+Failure of the continuous delivery of water to the fireground can create serious hazards for frontline firefighting teams.

-In normal circumstances, only fire and rescue service pumps and fire and rescue service hose should be used to deal with the incident.
+In normal circumstances, only fire and rescue service pumps and fire and rescue service hose should be used to deal with the incident by responding firefighting teams.
 However, certain incident types may result in crews using other systems to support firefighting operations.
-For example, when firefighting on a ship, the use of onboard firefighting pumps and pipelines may be used in place of pumping emergency fire vehicles.
+For example, when firefighting on a ship, the use of on-board firefighting pumps and pipelines may be used in place of pumping emergency fire vehicles.